Definition

 The CRP must be published on your company website and kept up to date.
 According to DEFRA, their official emission factors must be used for all conversions.
 You can learn more about how emissions are calculated on our methodology page.
 For template guidance, see our CRP template UK guide.

 This is not a "nice to have" scored criterion.
-It is a mandatory requirement that procurement teams check before opening your bid.
-According to the Federation of Small Businesses, over 60% of SMBs bidding for government work were unaware of the CRP requirement until their first bid was rejected.
-For the 5.5 million SMBs in the UK, understanding this pass/fail gate is critical to maintaining access to £300 billion in public sector contracts.
+It is a mandatory selection check whenever the tender pack lists it as a requirement.
+According to the Federation of Small Businesses, many SMBs bidding for government work were unaware of the CRP requirement until their first bid was rejected.
+Understanding this pass/fail gate is critical to maintaining access to UK public-sector contracts.

 CarbonPass automates the entire CRP creation process, from emissions calculation to document generation.
 Most businesses complete it in under 20 minutes.